RitzGit/RitzGit/README.md

 - ⚡ Fun fact: ...
 -->

+There's so many technologies and languages I want to learn, but also so little time :(

 - 🔭 I’m currently working on my portfolio!
 - 🌱 I’m currently planning on learning c++!